ripred/Wheeluino/README.md

 I love to code in any language and I'm always overly optimistic on how easy something will be to write and how long it will take me.
 I had the basic code to control the servo and the wheel-o written in 5 minutes.
 It took me 4 hours to tweak and calibrate all of the gains for the various movements to finally have something that was stable enough to work.

-I decided implement the motions as four separate stages:
+I decided to implement the motions as four separate stages:

 * lower the arm
 * pause briefly while the wheel spins back around